COMMUNITY PROGRAMS & SERVICES

 We meet with high school students monthly to provide a welcoming place for youth to make friends and participate in activities that encourages learning, expression, and a positive connection to community and family.

-NEXT SESSION: Every 3rd Thursday at 6:00pm to 8:00pm
+Every 3rd Thursday from 6:00pm to 8:00pm at 777 Ospika Blvd.

 Contact: Dakoda at Dakoda.Wilkinson@salvationarmy.ca for more info.